SSESOFT/OneSignal-ANE/README.md

+## Development of this ANE is now part of [Firebase FCM ANE](https://github.com/myflashlab/Firebase-ANE) and this repository will no longer be maintained.##

+**The OneSignal ANE is highly dependent on Firebase FCM and it was not making sense to have two seperated ANEs for nearly one purpose.
+From now on, FCM and OneSignal ANEs will be developed inside the FCM ANE.**

 # OneSignal-ANE
 OneSignal is a very powerful platform for sending rich notifications on Android/iOS apps and we have now transpiled the whole framework fully to AdobeAIR!
 You can send rich notifications to your Android/iOS apps built with AdobeAIR.